-With the holiday period almost upon us, our roads will be filled with travellers looking to make the most of the Easter long weekend and ANZAC Day.
-This means there will be more rentals cars on the roads as well.
-Unfortunately accidents are a common occurance on Australian roads, do you know what should do if you are involved in an accident with a rental car?

-What happens when a rental car hits you?"

-"Car rental is big business in Australia, which means means there are far more rental cars on the roads.
-Unfortunately accidents are a common occurance on Australian roads, do you know what to do if you are involved in an accident with a rental car?

-What happens when a rental car hits you?"

-"Car rental is big business in Australia, which means means there are far more rental cars on the roads.
+Car rental is big business in Australia, which means means there are far more rental cars on the roads.
 Unfortunately accidents are a common occurance on Australian roads, do you know what to do if you are involved in an accident with a rental car?

 What happens when a rental car hits you?